CODE OF CIVIL PROCEDURE IN ICELAND

 FOREIGN SERVICE IN ICELAND

-If the address at which the summons may be served in accordance with the usual rules cannot be ascertained, the authorities of a foreign state refuse or neglect to comply with a request for service, or the summons is not directed at a specific individual; it may be published in the Law Gazette.
+Suppose the address at which the usual rules may serve the summons cannot be ascertained.
+In that case, the authorities of a foreign state refuse or neglect to comply with a service request, or the summons is not directed at a specific individual; it may be published in the Law Gazette.
 Suppose it is impossible to serve the defendant in Iceland because the defendant has a foreign domicile or place of abode or because it is otherwise established that the defendant is domiciled in another specified state.
 In that case, service shall be subject to the laws of that state and an international agreement if such an agreement has been made with the state in question.
-The defendant is entitled to three full days' notice between the delivery of the summons and the registration of the case if the defendant possesses a domicile, permanent residence, or temporary resident in the court jurisdiction in which the case is to be registered.
+The defendant is entitled to three full days’ notice between the delivery of the summons and the registration of the case if the defendant possesses a domicile, permanent residence, or temporary resident in the court jurisdiction where the case is to be registered.

 When two or more court jurisdictions share the same physical site, the defendant has a domicile, permanent abode, or temporary resident in one of those jurisdictions.
 Still, the same rules apply if the case is to be registered in another.
 In this case, the jurisdictions of both the Reykjavik and Reykjanes district courts will be treated as if they were the same.
 On the contrary, if the defendant’s domicile, permanent home, or temporary residency in Iceland is located outside the court jurisdiction where the case is to be registered, then one week must pass between the delivery of the summons and registration of the case.